oka0813/Darey.io_Projects/5.)Linux_Adminstration/Linux_commands.md

     1. mkdir -p ( The flag p allows you to make nested folders)
 $$ mkdir -p first_folder/sec folder/third_folder/fourth_folder$$
 ##
+    echo $? - checks to see if a previous
-    Alias - shortcut that references the a linux commands.
+            command ran successfully... if it did the result will give you '0' Alias - shortcut that references the a linux commands.
 It replaces the string that invokes a command.
     Exmaple: alias c='clear'
-    rpm -q [check if httpd is installed] man
+    rpm -q [check if httpd, apache etc is installed] man
     cat
     cp